Hiring A Freelance Book Editor

 What you Will be Getting

-When you have found a freelance editor that you feel may be a suitable fit, it is time to ask them for detailed feedback on exactly what they will be providing you and your book.
-Ask them to outline what they will be giving you.
+When you have found an editor that you feel may be a suitable fit, it is time to ask them for detailed feedback on exactly what they will be providing you and your book.
+Ask them to outline what they will be giving you after the book editing process.

 These are just some of the questions you should be considering.